Financial District locality overview

 The local trigger is move-in delay and gradual everyday use.

-Families here usually want a lighter, premium-looking result they can approve quickly.
+Families here usually want a lighter, well-finished-looking result they can approve quickly.

 New high-rise fronts still need an early edge decision